lgpcappiello/lgpcappiello.github.io/research/index.md

 - Nonparametric methods
 - Statistics and mathematics education

-**Some of my ongoing projects are in**
+Some of my ongoing projects are in

-- Statistics Education
-- Mathematics Education
+- mathematics and statistics education.
-- Survey Analysis for a Physical Therapy Study
+- survey analysis for a physical therapy study.

 ## Student research